Austrian jobs on line as retailer Dayli fails

-VIENNA (Reuters) - Austrian drug store chain Dayli filed for court-supervised restructuring on Thursday, acknowledging it had failed to deliver on its concept for neighborhood stores and saying nearly 3,500 jobs were at risk.
+VIENNA, July 4 (Reuters) - Austrian drug store chain Dayli filed for court-supervised restructuring on Thursday, acknowledging its concept for neighbourhood stores had failed and putting nearly 3,500 jobs at risk.

 The filing in Linz poses a fresh test of whether Austria’s strong safety net that gives it the European Union’s lowest jobless rate can handle a wave of corporate failures, including that of Alpine, the country’s second-biggest construction group.

-Investor Rudolf Haberleitner launched Dayli a year ago from the Austrian remnants of Germany’s failed Schlecker group, but had to throw in the towel and let an administrator take over.
+Investor Rudolf Haberleitner launched Dayli a year ago from the Austrian remnants of Germany’s failed Schlecker group, but has now had to throw in the towel.

 The company said it had 49 million euros ($63.6 million) more liabilities than assets based on break-up valuations.